forthmedia/donate/README.md

+# donate

-# donate An Angular 1.0 donation form
+An Angular 1.0 donation form with SASS and Gulpfile.

 The APP folder contains and Angular custom directive with Angular cookies.
 These is also some SASS.